4.11. PSF Convolution¶

 psf = ot.presets.psf.halo()

-You can then call convolve in the following way:
+convolve is then called in the following way:

 img2 = ot.convolve(img, psf, m=0.5)